ElektraInitiative/libelektra/src/libs/highlevel/README.md

 recommended you either use `atexit()` in you application or set a custom callback, to make sure you won't leak memory.

 The callback must interrupt the thread of execution in some way (e.g. by calling `exit()` or throwing an exception in C++).
 It must not return to the calling function.
-If it does return, the behaviour is undefined.
+If it does return, the behavior is undefined.

 ## <a name="DataTypes"></a> Data Types